Catasphorism/Catasphorism/README.md

-- 👋 Hi, I’m @Catasphorism!
+- 👋 Hi, I’m Cam!
 - 👀 I’m new to coding and looking to "git" good.
-- 🌱 I’m currently learning python, slithery lil snakey snake.
+- 🌱 I’m currently learning python and java
 - 💞️ I’m looking to collaborate on just about anything.
 - 📫 How to reach me smoke signal probably works best.